 BA 1310.
 Fundamentals of Business Enterprise.
 3 Semester Hours.

 An overview of the nature of business and its environment.
 Emphasizes the dynamic importance of business in everyday living and its influence on the consumer, the nation, and the world.
 Students will develop or enhance technological, communication, and team work skills.
 Declared Business majors only.
-(Fall; Spring) This course is for Freshmen and Sophomores only.
+(Fall, Spring, Summer) This course is for Freshmen and Sophomores only.

 BA 3351.
 The Legal Environment of Business.
 3 Semester Hours.

-A study of the legal and political framework in which business operates, including coverage of legal procedure, judicial, legislative, and administrative law with emphasis on ethics, employer/employee relations, consumer protection, securities regulation, anti-trust, and environmental protection (Fall; Spring) Prerequisites: EC 2301 or EC 2303, MT 1305 or MT 1306 or MT 2306 or MT 2303 or MT 2412, AC 2310, Completion of or concurrent enrollment of AC 2320.
+A study of the legal and political framework in which business operates, including coverage of legal procedure, judicial, legislative, and administrative law with emphasis on ethics, employer/employee relations, consumer protection, securities regulation, anti-trust, and environmental protection (Fall, Spring, Summer) Prerequisites: EC 2301 or EC 2303, MT 1305 or MT 1306 or MT 2306 or MT 2303 or MT 2412, AC 2310, Completion of or concurrent enrollment of AC 2320.

 BA 4300.
 Special Studies in Busin Admin.
 3 Semester Hours.